CLASSIFICATIONS EXPLAINED

 Classifications are important to all archers because they are the best indication of where you are in terms of scoring ability and provide a benchmark for levels of improvement.

-To gain a classification you need to shoot three scores that meet that classification level.
+To gain a classification you need to shoot scores that meet that classification level.
 The highest two classifications, Master Bowman and Grand Master Bowman, can only be achieved with scores achieved at record status competitions.
 Once you achieve a classification you cannot go back and claim a lower one.

 You can hold different classifications for different bow types, but you can only hold your classification for the calendar year in which you shot your qualifying scores.
 You must re-qualify each year to maintain it.